Kasey Palmer: International career

+England youth career

 Palmer made his debut for England Under-17s on 8 February 2013, playing for seven minutes in a 2–1 defeat to Germany.
 His second appearance came just two days later when England suffered another 2–1 defeat, this time to Portugal.
 His final appearance for the Under-17s came later that week when he came off the bench in a 1–0 defeat to the Netherlands.

-He has also made a single appearance for England Under-18s on 14 October 2013.
-Palmer played 73 minutes of a 4–0 win over Hungary, which was his first international match played in his home country.
+Palmer made a single appearance for England Under-18s on 14 October 2013.
+He played 73 minutes of a 4–0 win over Hungary at St George's Park - his first international match in England.

-After impressive displays for his club, Palmer received his first Under-20 call-up two and a half years after his previous international appearance.
-He played 45 minutes in a 2–1 defeat to Canada on 27 March 2016 and marked his debut with his nation's only goal of the game.
+After impressive displays for his club, Palmer received his first Under-20s call-up, two-and-a-half years after his previous international appearance.
+He played 45 minutes in a 2–1 defeat to Canada on 27 March 2016 and marked his debut with England's only goal of the game.

-In May 2016, Palmer was part of the England Under-21 squad crowned champions of the 2016 Toulon Tournament.
+In May 2016, Palmer was part of the England Under-21s squad crowned champions of the 2016 Toulon Tournament.

+Jamaica

-In March 2021 he was one of eight English-born players to receive their first call-up to the Jamaica national team.
-He made his full international debut in a 4–1 loss to the United States on 25 March 2021.
+In March 2021, Palmer was one of eight English-born players to receive their first call-up to the Jamaica national team.
+He made his full international debut on 25 March 2021, in a 4–1 loss to the United States at the Wiener Neustadt Arena in Austria.

-On 28 May 2025, Palmer scored his first goal for Jamaica, a penalty, during a 3–2 win against Trinidad and Tobago during the 2025 Unity Cup.
+On 28 May 2025, he scored his first goal for Jamaica, a penalty, during a 3–2 win in the 2025 Unity Cup against Trinidad and Tobago at the Brentford Community Stadium in London.

+On 31 March 2026, Palmer played in one of two inter-confederation play-off finals, missing out on qualification for the 2026 World Cup after a 1–0 defeat against the Democratic Republic of the Congo at Estadio Akron in Mexico.